❤️ Code HOLIDAY2025: Get $50 Off Your Prenup This Season 🎁

 Everyone should get a prenup.
 Unless you have a crystal ball that can tell the future, you truly never know what can happen.
 Do you think Mackenzie Scott (Jeff Bezos’ ex-wife) expected them to become one of the richest couples on earth when they got together?
 Doubtful!
 Her payout was a cool $38 billion (with a “B”), and they allegedly did not have a prenup.

-Moral of the story–even if you don’t have much now, you might in the future.
-Although your net worth may never get quite as high as the Bezos, anyone would hate to say goodbye to their hard-earned money.
+The moral of the story is that even if you don’t have much now, you might in the future.
+Although your net worth may never get quite as high as the Bezos’, anyone would hate to say goodbye to their hard-earned money.

 If you do have some assets now, then you definitely want to get a prenup.
 A prenup can protect your assets by outlining ownership in the event of a divorce.
 Expecting a hefty inheritance one day?
 You need a prenup.
 It is a common misconception that inheritances are protected.
 They’re not and may be split up in a divorce.
 A prenup can protect that inheritance and declare it as yours and yours only.